About the Journal

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
-We are licensed under Creative Commons Attribution-ShareAlike 4.0 International CC By-SA 4.0 International.
+We are licensed under Creative Commons Attribution 4.0 International

 Guidelines for Peer Reviewers